arcus/education_modules/pandas_transform/pandas_transform.md

 **Recording calculations**

-Python, and particularly Jupyter notebooks, in which you can write linked cells of code, are a great way to preserve and annotate every step of your data manipulation.
+There are many environments from which you can save Python code.
+One of the most user-friendly platforms is [Jupyter notebooks](https://jupyter.org/).
+These notebooks let you write linked cells of code as well as cells of non-code text, so they are a great way to preserve and annotate every step of your data manipulation.

 **Preserving orignal data**